Nahda: Rifa'a al-Tahtawi

 Egyptian scholar Rifa'a al-Tahtawi (1801–1873) is widely seen as the pioneering figure of the Nahda.
 He was sent to Paris in 1826 by Muhammad Ali's government to study Western sciences and educational methods, although originally to serve as Imam for the Egyptian cadets training at the Paris military academy.
 He came to hold a very positive view of French society, although not without criticisms.
 Learning French, he began translating important scientific and cultural works into Arabic.
 He also witnessed the July Revolution of 1830, against Charles X, but was careful in commenting on the matter in his reports to Muhammad Ali.
 His political views, originally influenced by the conservative Islamic teachings of al-Azhar University, changed on a number of matters, and he came to advocate parliamentarism and women's education.

 After five years in France, he then returned to Egypt to implement the philosophy of reform he had developed there, summarizing his views in the book Takhlis al-Ibriz fi Talkhis Bariz (sometimes translated as The Quintessence of Paris), published in 1834.
 It is written in rhymed prose, and describes France and Europe from an Egyptian Muslim viewpoint.
-Tahtawi's suggestion was that the Egypt and the Muslim world had much to learn from Europe, and he generally embraced Western society, but also held that reforms should be adapted to the values of Islamic culture.
+Tahtawi's suggestion was that Egypt and the Muslim world had much to learn from Europe, and he generally embraced Western society, but also held that reforms should be adapted to the values of Islamic culture.
 This brand of self-confident but open-minded modernism came to be the defining creed of the Nahda.